 You can interactively explore and edit plotted data to improve the visual display of the data or reveal additional information about the data.
 The interactions available depend on the contents of the axes, but typically include zooming, panning, rotating, data tips, data brushing, and restoring the original view.

-Some types of interactions are enabled by default, while other types of interactions are only available through the axes toolbar.
-The toolbar appears at the top-right corner of the axes when you hover over it.
+Some types of interactions are available through the axes toolbar.
+The toolbar appears at the top-right corner of the axes when you hover over the chart area.

 In R2018a and previous releases, the interaction options appear in the figure toolbar instead of the axes toolbar.
-Also, in previous releases, none of the interactions are enabled by default.
+Also, in previous releases, none of the gesture-based interactions are built into the axes.

 Zooming, panning, and rotating the axes let you explore different views of your data.
-By default, you can use the scroll-wheel to zoom in and out of the view of the axes.
-Also, you can click and drag the axes to pan the axes (2-D view) or rotate the axes (3-D view).
+By default, you can scroll or pinch to zoom in and out of the view of the axes.
+Also, you can drag to pan (2-D view) or drag to rotate (3-D view).

-You can enable more interactions by clicking the zoom in , zoom out , pan , and rotate icons in the axes toolbar.
-For example, click the zoom-in icon if you want to drag a rectangle to zoom into a region of interest.
+You can enable more interactions by clicking the zoom in , zoom out , pan , and rotate buttons in the axes toolbar.
+For example, click the zoom-in button if you want to drag a rectangle to zoom into a region of interest.

 After you highlight the desired data points, you can use the options in the